 A goal related to diversity could be something like one of these --

-• We need to diversify the applicant pool for our software engineers to better reflect the demographics of our area.
+We need to diversify the applicant pool of our software engineers to better reflect the demographics of our area.
 In order to achieve that, we need at least ten applicants per month who represent historically underrepresented minorities.

-• We’d like the pool of applicants to entry level roles to reflect the diversity of the neighborhoods we serve.
-We'd like to see 20 additional applicants per month who live within a five-mile radius of our Grosvenor location.
+We’d like the pool of applicants to entry level roles to better reflect the diversity of our customer base.

 When Your Goal Is Retention

 Un-Fun fact: Pre-COVID, the average for turnover in the hospitality industry was 78%, per the Bureau of Labor Statistics.
-In 2021, it skyrocketed to 130% – meaning on average, the same position turned over two or more times within a year.
+In 2021, it skyrocketed to 130% – meaning on average, the industry had to hire for the same position more than one time per year.

 Longer retention for certain roles was also a need at Aon, a large financial services firm.
 Aon was having trouble retaining employees in entry level insurance broking roles.
 Employees in those roles, who were required to have four-year degrees, wanted to move on to higher level roles quickly.
-The company supported career development, but the turnover left needed positions open too often.
+The company wanted to support career development, but the turnover left needed positions open too often.
+As a result, Aon set a goal to increase retention in those roles.

 Some goals related to increased retention might be --

-Clarity around the level of retention you are seeking can help you decide what kind of partner you need.
+Clarity around what you are seeking can help you decide what kind of partner you need.

 When Your Goal Is Skill-Building For New Hires